sickel/nettradio/README.md

 make sure that no other user has created the files /tmp/radiopid and /tmp/radiotitle

-Only www/radio.php and shell/radio.sh is needed for remote control operation

 To use hardware buttons and display, use buttons.py and texttest.py.
 For conncections of buttons, see https://www.cl.cam.ac.uk/projects/raspberrypi/tutorials/robot/buttons_and_switches/